Meet our Horses

 Malvern Copperfield

-is a stunning Arabian endurance horse.
-He is 15.2hh and has successfully completed many 80km rides as well as a NSW State Ride, which is 160km in one day!
+is a beautiful chestnut Arabian horse.
+He is 15.2hh & has successfully completed many 80km endurance rides as well as a 160km NSW State Ride.

 Titan

-Our newest member to our herd!
-Titan is an 8 year old Morgan X QH.
-He has a beautiful temperament and is settling in well!
+Titan is a Morgan X QH.
+He arrived in 2021, has a beautiful temperament and has settled in well!

 Bandit

-Bandit is a black Australian Stockhorse X Thoroughbred.
-He came to us as a rising 2 year old.
-He is now under saddle and going well!
+Bandit is a black Australian Stockhorse X Thoroughbred 10yo.
+He came to us as a rising 2 year old in 2018.

 Clara